Prot-On/conceal/README.md

   return;
 }

-OutputStream fileStream = new BufferedOutputStream( new FileOutputStream(file));
+OutputStream fileStream = new BufferedInputStream( new FileOutputStream(file));

-// Creates an output stream which encrypts the data as
+// Creates an input stream which encrypts the data as
+// it is read from it.
+InputStream inputStream = crypto.getAESCipherInputStream(
+  fileStream, iv, key);

+// Read into a byte array.
+int read;
+byte[] buffer = new byte[1024];

+// You must read the entire stream to completion.
-// it is written to it and writes it out to the file.
+// Due to padding and stream internals it is not possible to
-OutputStream outputStream = crypto.getCipherOutputStream(
-  fileStream,
-  entity);

-// Write plaintext to it.
-outputStream.write(plainText);
-outputStream.close();
+// read the stream in one go.
+while ((read = inputStream.read(buffer)) != -1) {
+  out.write(buffer, 0, read);
+}
 ```

 ####Decryption####